-The following category may be used only for cases of suspension from the residence halls or suspension or expulsion from the University:
+The following category may be used only for cases of suspension from the residence halls or suspension or restrictions from participating in commencement or expulsion from the University:

 a3.
 Sanction is grossly disproportionate to the offense: the student alleges that the sanctions imposed are grossly disproportionate to the findings of responsibility for the violations of the Code.

 The burden is on the student to provide support for the asserted grounds for appeal in the appeal letter.
 Failure to follow the guidelines or to provide sufficient support for the allegations will result in the dismissal of the appeal without further proceedings.